Gachsaran oil field

 The Gachsaran oil field is an Iranian oil field located in Kohgiluyeh and Boyer-Ahmad Province and is around Gachsaran city or Dogonbadan.
 It was discovered in 1928 and developed by Anglo-Persian Oil Company.
-It began production of Crude oil in 1930.
-The total proven reserves of the Gachsaran field are around 52.9 billion barrels (9394×106tonnes), and production is centered on 560000 oilbbl/d.
+It began production of crude oil in 1930.
+The total proven reserves of the Gachsaran field are around 52.9 billion barrels (9.394 billion tonnes), and production is centered on 560000 oilbbl/d.
 The field is owned by National Iranian Oil Company (NIOC) and operated by National Iranian South Oil Company (NISOC).

+Production History

+Gachsaran is a mature oil field that experienced its peak production in 1976.

+Production from the Gachsaran oil field is declining due to its mature status, with peak production occurring in 1976.
+Contributing factors include a lack of investment, sanctions, and the natural decline rate of mature fields.